mudler/docker-companion/README.md

     docker-companion unpack my-awesome-image /my/path

-The path must be absolute, and you must run it with root permission to avoid keeping permissions to the files.
+The path must be absolute, and you must run it with root permission to keep file permissions.

 You can squash the image right before unpacking it too: